Rising damp, Salt damp, Efflorescent salts and Penetrating damp

 Rising damp can often provide visual evidence of its presence via;

 - Dampness to finishes

 Rising damp is a physical phenomenon which can be defined as ‘the passage of groundwater up through masonry.
 The water rises through a series of interconnecting pores by a process loosely called capillarity; in other words, porous masonry can act like a wick.
 If the suction of the wall is greater than the suction of the ground then water will rise’.
 Graham Coleman, Remedial Technical Services

 The height of which rising damp will rise is mainly dependant on the pour diameter in which the water resides, the connectivity of the pore structure and the evaporation rate of the moisture rising through the wall.

-It can occur in render where the sand is contaminated with sulphates.
-Efflorescent salts aren’t hydroscopic but can cause render to blow when they form.
+Efflorescent salts can occur in render where the sand is contaminated with sulphates – they aren’t hygroscopic but they can cause render to blow when they form.

 Degradation in the construction can also be a cause for dampness to enter the structure.
 This can be defined as penetrating damp and can cause moisture to appear on the internal side of the structure particularly in solid wall construction.

 Cracks that appear in the structure or render which are exposed to prolonged moisture either by wind driven rain, faulty rainwater goods or inhibition of evaporation can be the main cause for penetrating damp.

 Please fill out the below form with some general information and we will endeavour to get back to you, either with a phone call or email, as soon as possible.